datacommonsorg/docsite/api/r/observation.md

 ```

 Due to natural ordering of the returned `vector` names' string representation of
-indices, we can easily assign the result back to a dataframe.
+indices, we can easily assign the result back to a dataframe:

 ```r
 > df = tibble(popDcids = c("dc/p/x6t44d8jd95rd", "dc/p/fs929fynprzs", "dc/p/lr52m1yr46r44"))